THE GOOD GRUB INITIATIVE, BECAUSE SCHOOL CHILDREN IN DISADVANTAGED AREAS NEED YOUR HELP…NOW.

 All funds donated (less GoFundMe transaction fees 2.9% plus €0.25 per donation that allows for credit card transaction) go directly to Aisling Project who in turn pay all suppliers.
 In addition to monetary donations, Good Grub has received some very generous offers of support in kind from the public.

-As highlighted above, given the intended short duration of the project, Good Grub anticipates that all funds raised will be fully deployed by the time the project reaches its conclusion.
+As highlighted above, Good Grub anticipates that all funds raised will be fully deployed by the time the project reaches its conclusion.

 However, to the extent that, for whatever reason, not all monetary resources available to Good Grub have not been deployed by that stage, all surplus funds will be used by Aisling Project in their ongoing support of children and young people.